 Muralist: Max Dowdle

-Mural #2: Diversity & Unity, Main Street Spring Lake Art – This mural was in coordination with Greater Sandhills Chamber to provide support for collaborative partnerships to engage the community through Public Art strategies that enhance economic development and advocate for social and environmental change.
+Mural #2: Diversity & Unity, Main Street Spring Lake Art – This mural, in coordination with Greater Sandhills Chamber, provides support for collaborative partnerships to engage the community through Public Art strategies that enhance economic development and advocate for social and environmental change.

 Unveiled on Saturday, May 4, 2024